TIBHannover/2018-07-09-FAIR-Data-and-Software/index.md

 ### Who?

-This workshop is aimed at young scientists who wish to excel at implementing the FAIR principles for research data and scientific software. **You need to have some previous knowledge of the tools that will be presented at the workshop.**
+Young scientists who wish to excel at implementing the FAIR principles for research data and scientific software. **You need to have some previous knowledge of the tools that will be presented at the workshop.**